|

 Fraser: I’m going the posted limit.

 Ray: That is my point.
 Nobody goes the posted limit.
-You keep this up and we’ll get smacked from behind and I’ll have to explain to my father why the car got wrecked while the Mountie was driving it after he dragged it here from Arizona like a dozen eggs.
+You keep this up and we’ll get smacked from behind and I’ll have to explain to my father why the car got wrecked while the Mountie was driving it after he dragged it here from Arizona

 Fraser: You must say hello to your father for me by the way.